virtual-labs/tool-vscode-plugin/README.md

 ## Known issues and Workarounds:
 When using the Virtual Labs Experiment Authoring Environment, you may encounter the following issues.
 Here are some common issues along with workarounds to ensure smooth usage of the extension:

+* **npm and node.js Versions:**
+  * **Issue:** Using outdated versions of npm or node.js may result in compatibility issues.
+  * **Workaround:** Make sure to use the latest versions of npm and node.js.
+The minimum required version for node.js is 16.0.0.

+* **Visual Studio Code Version:**
+  * **Issue:** Using an outdated version of Visual Studio Code may affect the extension’s functionality.
+  * **Workaround:** Ensure you are using the latest version of Visual Studio Code to avoid any issues.

+* **Blank validate.log or build.log on Windows:**
+  * **Issue:** On Windows machines, the Virtual Lab Extension may output blank validate.log or build.log files.
+  * **Worksaround:**
+    1. Run the following commands in the Visual Studio Code terminal:
+        * `npm install -g shelljs`
+        * `npm install cjs`
+        * `npm install inflight --save`
+        * `npm install triple-beam --save`
+        * `npm install stack-trace --save`
+    2. Uninstall the Virtual Labs Extension.
+    3. Close and reopen Visual Studio Code.
+    4. Reinstall the Virtual Labs Extension.

 * **Multiple Experiment Folders in the Same Directory:**
   * **Issue:** If multiple experiment folders are present in the same directory, the extension may not work as expected.
   * **Workaround:** You must open the specific folder you are working on in Visual Studio Code.
 The extension only operates within the currently opened folder.